chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 **CbTarragonDIs** (`view on GitHub <https://github.com/chargebyte/everest-chargebyte/tree/main/modules/CbTarragonDIs>`__)

-The Charge Control C is equipped with multiple digital inputs (DIs TODO: Add reference).
+The Charge Control C is equipped with multiple digital inputs (For more information, refer to section :ref:`digital_input`).
 The module :code:`CbTarragonDIs` is used for setting the reference PWM for these DIs.
 The reference PWM sets the threshold voltage for all 12V digital inputs, which is essential for their operation.
 The use of this module is optional and depends on the EVSE requirements where the Charge Control C is integrated.

 **CbSystem** (`view on GitHub <https://github.com/chargebyte/everest-chargebyte/tree/main/modules/CbSystem>`__)